MasonDenney/masondenney.github.io/_posts/2024-08-01-prisma-cloud-reporting.md

 - bigquery table
   - Must be an external table and avoid using auto-detect for the schema

+In addition to the GCP resources above, you'll need to create the following k8s resources:
+- role
+- role-binding
+- service-account
+- cronjob
+  - this contains the python container

 ## Visualizing the Data
 ### BigQuery